markheath/funcs-todo-csharp/README.md

 }
 ```

+To test Cosmos, in the cosmos DB emulator, create a database called `tododb`, with a collection called `tasks` and a partition key of `/id`

-To test the EF backing store, create a new `Todos` database and then run the `TodoTable.sql` SQL script against it to create the necessary table.
+To test the EF backing store, create a new `Todos` database and then run the `TodoTable.sql` SQL script against it to create the necessary table. (using SQL Server Object Explorer in Visual Studio is probably easiest)

 ### Testing Locally